 Best options: Flat weave, low pile rugs, dark, patterned, sisal, jute, seagrass.

+Don’t think that if you have carpet you can’t use an area rug.
 Even if you have carpet in some rooms you can add a rug on top.

 It will give the room an extra cozy feeling.
 If the carpet you have is a neutral colour bringing in area rug is a chance to add some interest with a pop of colour, an exciting print or a pretty pattern.

 You can also layer a smaller rug on top of a larger one and play around with colour and texture.
 Starting with a neutral colour base is easier and a lower pile is easier to work from.

 Low pile and flat weave rugs are the options you want to look for if you’re needing something durable and hard wearing.
 Especially if that area is going to get a lot of foot fall.
 They’re easier to clean and low maintenance.

 If you’re considering the layered look then start with a low pile or a flat weave rug.